huggingface/datasets/docs/source/cache.rst

    $ export HF_DATASETS_CACHE="/path/to/another/directory"

-When you load a dataset, you also have the option to control where the data is cached.
+When you load a dataset, you also have the option to change where the data is cached.
 Change the ``cache_dir`` parameter to the path you want:

 .. code-block::

    >>> from datasets import load_dataset
    >>> dataset = load_dataset('LOADING_SCRIPT', cache_dir="PATH/TO/MY/CACHE/DIR")

-Similarly, you can control where a metric is cached with the ``cache_dir`` parameter:
+Similarly, you can change where a metric is cached with the ``cache_dir`` parameter:

 .. code-block::